cosmos/cosmos-sdk/docs/architecture/adr-060-abci++-phase-i.md

 during `DeliverTx` since during this phase, the transactions are being included in the proposed block.

+Alternatively, we can keep the transactions as truly being removed during the reaping phase in `PrepareProposal` and add them back to the app-side mempool in case `ProcessProposal` fails.

 ## Consequences

 ### Backwards Compatibility